Suellentrop releases statement stepping back from Senate responsibilities

 TOPEKA, Kan.
-(KSNT) – Senator Gene Suellentrop released the following statement on Wednesday:
+(KSNW) – Senator Gene Suellentrop released the following statement on Wednesday:

 “Today, out of respect for Senate leadership, my Republican colleagues, and the entire Kansas Senate, I have decided to transfer the bulk of the formal duties of my office to the Assistant Majority Leader.
 I will do so until matters that I am currently dealing with are resolved.”